 Methods of Instruction

 In this course, students engage in a variety of learning activities.
-Learning activities occur in psychiatric nursing practice settings written assignments and self-study.
+Learning activities occur in classrooms and psychiatric nursing practice settings.
 Psychiatric nursing practice experience provides students with opportunities to apply knowledge and use skills related to psychiatric nursing within a holistic context.
 Critical reflection through journal writing and practice appraisal will allow exploration and integration of psychiatric nursing concepts, issues, and trends impacting the profession of psychiatric nursing.

 Means of Assessment